microsoft/FluidFramework/packages/dds/tree/docs/wip/treeStorage.md

 # Fluid DDS Storage: Virtualization and Incrementality

-> Note: Items in a `code block` are elaborated upon in the Glossary at the end of this document.
+> Note: Many terms link to the  [Glossary](#glossary) at the end of this document the first time that they are introduced.
 Items in a blockquote (such as the text you are reading right now) provide helpful context but are not strictly necessary to understand a topic.

 ## Overview

 This document discusses options for providing a Fluid DDS with efficient, large-scale storage that organizes data in a tree structure.
 It's primary goal is to allow a DDS a practical way to store documents that can grow very large (potentially much larger than client memory).
 The SharedTree DDS (currently in development) is an example of a DDS that has this requirement.
 This necessitates both an architecture and an API that differ significantly from what are currently available to a DDS.
+Ideally, these would be introduced at the container level and provided as a service that any DDS can use rather than being exclusive to a single DDS (like SharedTree).

 ## Virtualization and Incrementality

 Existing Fluid DDSs generally assume that their documents will fit entirely in a client's memory.
-This document does not make this assumption and introduces additional techniques for reading and writing data to storage, namely, the ability to page in `virtualized` portions of the document and upload portions of the document `incrementally`.
+This document does not make this assumption and introduces additional techniques for reading and writing data to storage, namely, the ability to page in [virtualized](#glossary) portions of the document and upload portions of the document [incrementally](#glossary).
 In this way, only some subset of the document that the client wishes to inspect and which fits in its memory need be available at any point in time.
 This subset might change as the client inspects different parts of the tree; old data which it no longer cares about is paged out necessarily as it pages in new data.
 Likewise, a client can update the document one piece at a time by uploading to storage only the part of the document that it has in memory.

 > As presented above, the amount of the document that a client can view at once is limited by a client machine's memory.
 An optimization might expand that size to the amount of _disk_ space available to a client by using an on-disk cache (e.g. indexDB).
 But even with this orders-of-magnitude increase in available local space, it doesn't fundamentally change the approach for virtualization because a document might fit neither in a client's memory _nor_ its disk, either because the document is impressively huge or the disk is already close to full.

 Allowing for partial downloads of the tree has implications on the layout of the storage data.
 For example, item 6 in the list above might not be necessary if the full tree was always available to a client, but for a client with only part of the tree, it needs that data locally available.

-> The downloaded region of the tree is always strictly within a client's `partial checkout`.
+> The downloaded region of the tree is always strictly within a client's [partial checkout](#glossary).
 A partial checkout is a client's "working space" restricted to some particular region of the tree.
 It is sanctioned by the server; the server knows that the client is restricted to activity in that area.
 The server can therefore enforce that the client downloads content in that area exclusively, and the server can filter the ops that it delivers to that client to be only the ones relevant to that area.
 This can provide the server a way to enforce permission boundaries for different parts of the tree as well as provide improved efficiency for clients since they will receive fewer ops.
 The implementation of partial checkouts itself is outside the scope of this document, but this document will provide the fundamental building blocks for such an implementation.

 ## Blobs and Chunks

-In order to allow virtualization and incremental writes, the DDS splits the tree into contiguous regions of nodes called `chunks`.
+In order to allow virtualization and incremental writes, the DDS splits the tree into contiguous regions of nodes called [chunks](#glossary).
 Chunks are the smallest units of tree that can be individually read from storage or written to storage.
-At the storage layer, chunks are stored in `blobs` which are uploaded to the storage service.
+At the storage layer, chunks are stored in [blobs](#glossary) which are uploaded to the storage service.
 The Fluid runtime provides two kinds of blobs: summary blobs and attachment blobs.
 This document doesn't prefer one or the other, so long as a blob can be downloaded lazily and on demand.

 > The size of each chunk is not _necessarily_ related to the size of a blob; multiple chunks could go into a blob, for example.
 But in practice, having the chunk size mimic the blob size and storing each chunk in its own blob simplifies the architecture.

-The responsibility of dividing the tree into chunks is given to a `chunking algorithm`.
+The responsibility of dividing the tree into chunks is given to a [chunking algorithm](#glossary).
 A chunking algorithm might split a tree into something like the following:

 ```mermaid
 graph TD;